espressif/esp-idf/docs/en/api-reference/bluetooth/nimble/index.rst

-NimBLE-based host APIs
+NimBLE-based Host APIs
 **********************

 Overview
 ========

-Apache MyNewt NimBLE is a highly configurable and BT SIG qualifiable BLE stack providing both host and controller functionalities.
+Apache MyNewt NimBLE is a highly configurable and Bluetooth® SIG qualifiable Bluetooth Low Energy (Bluetooth LE) stack providing both host and controller functionalities.
 ESP-IDF supports NimBLE host stack which is specifically ported for ESP32 platform and FreeRTOS.
 The underlying controller is still the same (as in case of Bluedroid) providing VHCI interface.
 Refer to  `NimBLE user guide <https://mynewt.apache.org/latest/network/index.html>`_ for a complete list of features and additional information on NimBLE stack.
-Most features of NimBLE including BLE Mesh are supported by ESP-IDF.
+Most features of NimBLE including Bluetooth Low Energy Mesh are supported by ESP-IDF.
 The porting layer is kept cleaner by maintaining all the existing APIs of NimBLE along with a single ESP-NimBLE API for initialization, making it simpler for the application developers.

 Architecture
 ============